Parenting Support and Counseling in Fort Lauderdale, FL

 • Licensed School Psychologist and Clinical Psychologist, Ontario, Canada (inactive status)

-• Member American Psychological Association
+• Member of the American Psychological Association

-• Member of the Association of Black Psychologists, (ABPSi)
+• Member of the Association of Black Psychologists (ABPSi)

 • Past Vice-Chair, Association of Black Psychologists (ABPSi), South Florida